ihavespoons/magicword/README.md

 # magicword
 You didn't say the magic word...
 You've been busted, it's time to destroy the evidence.
 Do so in style!
 Make your secret data entirely unreadable and leave them a Dennis Nedryesque farewell.
+Your data will be encrypted with a triple AES cipher if the wrong command is entered this will then be forwarded securely to a server in a neutral country of your choice.
+You won't know the key and therefore won't have to give it up.
+That and the PoPo will have a finger wagging ElvisNedry head in their faces.